|

 have a special band of tiny spines (called the fasciole).
 The fasciole

-creates a circulation of water within the burrow underground, and
+creates circulation of water within the burrow underground, and also

-also produces a sheet of mucus that helps to cement the burrow walls.
+produces a sheet of mucus that helps to cement the burrow walls.
+Some

-Some may also use their tube feet to maintain an opening to the surface.
+may also have very long tube feet that reach up to maintain an opening

 Hearty food: Heart urchins process